 If entanglement is one gear in the quantum machinery of teleportation, the second critical gear is superposition.
 Remember the thought experiment about Schrödinger’s cat?
 A cat, a flask of poison, and a radioactive source are all placed in a sealed box.
 If the source decays and emits a particle, then the flask breaks and the cat dies.
 While the box is closed, we can’t know whether the cat is living or dead.
-Moreover, the cat can be considered both alive and dead until the box is opened: The cat will stay in a superposition of the two states until we look in the box and observe that the cat is either alive or dead.
+Moreover, the cat can be considered both alive and dead until the box is opened: The cat will stay in a superposition of the two states until a “measurement is made—that is, until we look in the box and observe that the cat is either alive or dead.

 Before superposition and entanglement appear in a human-scale teleporter, if ever, they will be harnessed for multiple applications in computing.
 Quantum cryptography uses entanglement to encode messages and detect eavesdropping.
 Because observation perturbs entanglement, eavesdropping destroys information carried by entangled particles.
 And if two people each receive entangled particles, they can generate an entirely secure key.
 Quantum cryptography is an active area of research and some systems are already on the market.